JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 }
 ```

-This is a regular Kotlin function annotated with `@Composable`.
-These kinds of functions are referred to as _composable
+The `App()` function is a regular Kotlin function annotated with `@Composable`.
+These kinds of functions are referred to
+as _composable
 functions_ or just _composables_.
 They are the building blocks of a UI based on Compose Multiplatform.

 A composable function has the following general structure: